AntonMu/TrainYourOwnYOLO/README.md

 ## Getting Started

 ### Requisites
 The code uses python 3.6, Keras with Tensorflow backend.
-For training it is recommened to us a GPU.
-For example on an AWS you can use a *p2.xlarge* instance (Tesla K80 GPU with 12GB memory).
+For training it is recommened to use a GPU.
+For example on an AWS you can use a **p2.xlarge** instance (Tesla K80 GPU with 12GB memory).
 Inference is very fast even on a CPU with an average of ~2 images per second.

 ### Installation [Linux or Mac]